open-telemetry/opentelemetry-specification/specification/api-tracing.md

 These are the possible SpanKinds:

 * `INTERNAL` Default value.
-Indicates that the Span represents an internal operation within an application, as opposed to operations happening at the boundaries.
+Indicates that the span represents an internal operation within an application, as opposed to an operations happening at the boundaries.
 * `SERVER` Indicates that the span covers server-side handling of an RPC or other remote request.
-* `CLIENT` Indicates that the span covers the client-side wrapper around an RPC or other remote request.
+* `CLIENT` Indicates that the span describes a request to some remote service.
 * `PRODUCER` Indicates that the span describes a producer sending a message to a broker.
 Unlike client and server, there is often no direct critical path latency relationship between producer and consumer spans.
 A `Producer` span ends